The CliCNord Consortium -

 Matthias Kokorsch holds a PhD in Geography and centres his research on community/social resilience.
 He has set up a framework for measuring resilience in small communities.
 He is the programme director at the University Centre of the Westfjords (UW), a small higher educational institution.
 UW is a member of international partnerships, for instance through the University of the Arctic, and has participated in projects of the Nordic Council and the European Union.
 UW is a young and flexible organisation and employees strive to serve the educational and research needs of the Westfjords to the fullest and to provide researchers outside the region with an excellent service.
 The UW building is home to more than 50 people in research, teaching, and services and thus has an interdisciplinary way of working and is well connected in the community.

-Kokorsch is the team leader and Reichardt is case assistant, and they will investigate the Icelandic case.
+Kokorsch is the team leader and Gísladóttir is the case assistant, and they will investigate the Icelandic case.
 Both researchers are familiar with organising workshops and research in Iceland and have a profound knowledge of resilience from different perspectives that will contribute to the project.

 The Arctic University of Norway (UiT)